EPSILab/SolarSystem-Earth/README.md

 This project **MUST** be private because it contains some critical informations such as database identification informations.

 #HowTo
-Clone this repository and open the solution file named "**SolarSystem.Earth.sln**".
+Clone this repository and open the solution file named "**Earth.sln**".

 #License
 This project has a **LGPL** license.